Constitutional coup: Pakistan, 1953

 Governor-General Ghulam Mohammad dismissed Pakistani Prime Minister Khawaja Nazimuddin's government in 1953 despite the Prime Minister enjoying the support of the Constituent Assembly and, subsequently, dismissed Pakistan's first constituent assembly in 1954.

 Finland, 1973

 In 1973, the Finnish Parliament extended Urho Kekkonen's presidential term by four years with a derogation law.

 Australia, 1975

 On 11 November 1975, then Prime Minister of Australia Gough Whitlam was dismissed by governor-general John Kerr in an event known as the Dismissal.
 The Dismissal has been characterised as a "constitutional coup" or "soft coup".
 The Central Intelligence Agency (CIA) has been implicated with the Dismissal; there have been claims that the CIA funded Kerr and directed him to invoke his reserve powers, due to opposition to Whitlam's policies.
-Paul Keating, who was a minister within the Whitlam government and later served as prime minister, described the Dismissal as a "coup" and had called for Kerr to be arrested.
+Paul Keating, who was a minister within the Whitlam government and later served as prime minister, described the Dismissal as a "coup" and has called for Kerr to be arrested.
 However, the characterisation of the crisis as a "coup", as well as CIA involvement allegations, have been contested.